cocoli89/Forum_Vue.js/README.md

 # Vue Forum

 Simple and beautiful forum software - created using Express, Vue, and Sequelize.
+[Click here](https://vue-forum.herokuapp.com) for a link to the demo.

 ## Features
 * Mobile ready single-page application